fusioncharts/dev_centre_docs/getting-started/angular/angular/adding-special-characters-using-angular.md

 ---
-title: Adding Special Characters | FusionCharts
+title: Adding Special Characters in Angular | FusionCharts
-description: Learn adding special characters in Angular using FusionCharts with this guide.
+description: Learn to add special characters in Angular using FusionCharts with this guide.
 Enhance your data visualization capabilities efficiently.
 Try now!
 heading: Adding Special Characters
 ---